ElusiveNULL/avanzata-docs/README.md

 Like any language, Avanzata is not perfect.
 The most important of these imperfections are listed as follows:

 - Potentially difficult syllable stress rules: Because Avanzata uses a moraic timing system with primarily Latin-based vocabulary, achieving consistency required the creation of several potentially difficult rules regarding syllable stress.
 - Potentially difficult pronunciation rules: Certain letters, most notably R, can be pronounced multiple ways depending on the situation.
+There are also some potentially difficult rules for vowel merging and consonant omission during pronunciation.
+These rules were created to facilitate the moraic timing system, to facilitate ease of speaking, and to give Avanzata its unique sound.

 ### Other Sections
 - [Pronunciation](Pronunciation.md)